 - As an international student, I know how expensive tuition is.
 Remember to apply for student awards.

 - If you have questions about your health insurance, status or extending your study permit, contact one of the advisors from the International Centre — they’ll be able to help you with all of that.

 There are a lot of things I love about Calgary.
 It’s a beautiful city with a magnificent environment, especially in the summer.
 There are lots of activities you can do during summer or fall, such as hiking and biking.
 During winter, you can try ice skating — which is so much fun in my opinion.
 I also love the community and how nice people are.
 There are a lot of events and opportunities to make sure you have a good time, give back to the community and connect with people.

 What’s your favourite thing about studying at SAIT?

 Since I started my courses at SAIT, I have met a lot of people from different countries and I really enjoy learning about other cultures.
 Hanging out with my international friends has helped me improve my English skills and be more confident in communicating with others.

 Let’s get global!

-Connect with people and cultures from around the world and add a global perspective to your student experience during International Education Week.
+Connect with people and cultures from around the world and add a global perspective to your student experience with these stories.